 The one investment type that has remained constant among our clients over the years is LLC investments.
 An LLC is a legal organization that provides the tax advantages of a partnership while limiting the legal liability of the individual partners in the same way a corporation does.
 LLCs are considered securities in some states and may be required to meet the standards of securities offerings.

 The majority of our clients do not form a company (i.e. LLC) when they invest their IRA funds.
-90% of the transactions that Midland IRA handles are straight purchases directly from the IRA.
-That is to say that the IRA account purchases the asset in the name of the administrator (Midland IRA, LLC FBO Client Name, Client Acct #).
+90% of the transactions that Midland Trust handles are straight purchases directly from the IRA.
+That is to say that the IRA account purchases the asset in the name of the administrator (Midland Trust, LLC FBO Client Name, Client Acct #).

 Sometimes, however, an LLC can be a great choice for control of the IRA, especially when there are multiple business partners.
 We will discuss the advantages and disadvantages below.

 As stated before, the majority of our assets are purchased directly in the name of the administrator.
 This is usually the case for split ownership among close family or friends.
 For example, we have closed properties in the following two manners many times.

 1. Midland Trust FBO John Smith, IRA #12345 as an undivided 75% interest and Midland Trust FBO Linda Smith, IRA #54321 as an undivided 25% interest

 - In this example, John IRA and his spouse’s IRA purchased a piece of real estate as “tenants-in-common”.
 In other words, there are two owners to the property on the deed…John’s IRA and Linda’s IRA.
 All income or expenses for the property are to be split 75/25.

 2. AdvantaIRA Trust, LLC FBO John Smith, IRA #12345 as an undivided 50% interest and John and Linda Smith as an undivided 50% interest.